EARLY LEARNING TO YEAR 5

 Learning experiences in the Arts, Science, Languages, Humanities, Education Outdoors and a wide range of co-curricular activities are dynamic and challenging.
 Robotics, Mathematics Olympiad, Tasmanian Science Talent Search, Tournament of the Minds, LIVE@Elphin assemblies, Round Square conferences, Readers’ Cup, Launceston Competitions, Chess, ArtStart, Creative Writing and multiple sports are just the tip of a learning pyramid in which the talents and interests of your child are nurtured and extended.
 A key feature of our outstanding Music curriculum is a comprehensive, integrated instrumental program across all ages (instruments provided) as well as a plethora of choirs, bands and ensembles to meet every capability.

 Learning expectations and standards are high.
 The cutting-edge, technology-rich learning facilities in the Junior School are complemented by excursions to Helix and the Wetlands at Penquite – all are central to preparing young learners for their transition to the Middle School in Year 6 and to their futures in the global community.
-The widely acclaimed conneXions learning hub, HPEC@Elphin, the Art Studio, music centre, outdoor playgrounds, pool and Claremont Garden are learning spaces which complement the stimulating contemporary classrooms and contribute to this being a very special place for our students to grow and learn.
+The widely acclaimed conneXions learning hub, HPEC@Elphin, the Art Studio, music centre, outdoor playgrounds, pool and Claremont Garden are learning spaces that complement the stimulating contemporary classrooms and contribute to this being a very special place for our students to grow and learn.

 Mia Green – Year 5